reTHINK-project/specs/datamodel/core/data-synch/readme.md

 #### SyncObject

 Is the abstract class for any data object to be synchronized.

+#### SyncMetadata

+Is the abstract class for any data object to be synchronized.
 It contains metadata about the object to be synchronised and the data itself.

 **url** is the DataObject URL which scheme is defined in the json-schema descriptor of the DataObject